below/HelloSilicon/README.md

 ## Chapter 7: Linux Operating System Services
 `asm/unistd.h` does not exist in the Apple SDKs, instead `sys/syscalls.h` can be used.

+**Warning:** Be aware that syscall numbers in Darwin are officially considered private and subject to change.
+They are presented here for educational purposes only.

 It is also important to notice that while the calls and definitions look similar, Linux and Darwin are not the same: `AT_FDCWD` is -100 on Linux, but must be -2 on Darwin.